Together, we can make a difference

 National Audubon has found that two-thirds of our North American bird species are at risk of extinction because of climate change.
 And local waterways, wetlands, and rivers are facing the impacts of both flooding and erosion, as well as drought.

-Climate change is now the biggest threat to long-term conservation we face.
+Climate change is now the biggest threat to the wildlife, land, and water we all depend upon, right here in the Driftless Area..

 It can feel daunting to address the challenges of climate change.
 Yet, together, we have the solutions before us.

 We invite you to download our Climate Action Plan that includes ideas for everyone who cares to help.

 Survival by degrees: 389 bird species on the brink